 Check the candidate’s identification and information

 Examine the candidate’s details carefully both when they apply for the job and when they appear for an in-person interview.
+And check the professional license if it is required for the position.
 Insist on bringing identification documents to the interview, such as a driver’s license, so you can double-check the information.
 When conducting an online interview, opt for video screening.
 During video screening, you can also use a verification process.

 Opt for visual screening methods